• Digital Nomad Resources

 The offer of “crapmeat” didn’t awaken my appetite.

-When booking tickets there is a price difference with the upper and lower bunks, with the upper bunks being cheaper.
+When booking tickets there is a price difference between the upper and lower bunks, with the upper bunks being cheaper.
 It’s cheaper because the bed is narrower and there is no window.

 When you board the train the seats are still out and you sit at your assigned seat, which becomes your bunk number.